 - Advanced knowledge of general accounting and finance principles and practices.

-- Knowledge of Public Service Commission accounting and finance practices and procedures.
+- Ability to become proficient in PSC accounting and finance practices and procedures.

 - Ability to conduct thorough, impartial, detailed financial audits to ensure absolute accounting standards compliance.